kyle-rader/neo4j_incremental_backup_issue/README.md

 We can demonstrate the log buildup issue using this project.
 (Est time ~ 10-15 minutes).

-* This projects require you have `docker` and `docker-compose` installed for your platform and expects you can run a `bash` terminal in the repo's root directory.
+* This project requires `docker` and `docker-compose` and that you can run a `bash`-esc terminal in the repo's root directory.

 * If you do not have `6 GB` of RAM to give to Neo4j I recommend reducing the page cache and heap size in the `docker-compose.yml` environment configuration to `1G` and `2G` respectively.